 How long will Microsoft support Windows 11?

-Microsoft is set to release Windows 11 this holiday season, and while there’s a lot of anticipation, there are also many questions.
-As we prepare to start seeing Windows 11 in laptops all over, it’s important to know what we’re signing up for.
-One major question is how long the Windows 11 support period will be for.
+Microsoft finally released Windows 11 on October 5th, and it’s been rolling out to more and more PCs in the months since then.
+As we’re stating to see Windows 11 in laptops all over, it’s important to know what we’re signing up for.
+One major question is how long the Windows 11 support period will be.
 You want your PC to stay functional and updated as long as possible, so this is an important question.
 While Microsoft hasn’t given us a full answer just yet, we have a good idea of what to expect.

 Before we start, the first thing you may want to know is whether Windows 11 supports your PC in the first place.
 Microsoft has shared the system requirements for the new OS, and the changes from Windows 10 are significant.
 You’ll need 4GB of RAM, 64GB of storage, and a TPM 2.0 module.
 There’s also a list of compatible CPUs that will rule out quite a few older devices, so you’ll want to make sure your CPU is on the list, too.